cadizm/blog.mcadiz.com/_posts/2017-05-08-rspec-gotcha.md

 ```

 After coming back to it the next day with a clearer head (and more patient
-googling), I realized that the expectation that message will be received in
+googling), I realized that the expectation is that message will be received
-the _future_.
+in the _future_.
 Doh!

 So this should be: